Universal Koszul Duality for Kac-Moody Groups: Introduction

-Hence, we will replace equivariant constructible sheaves with a formalism that computes genuine equivariant $K$-theory: We consider the category \emph{$K$-motives}
+Hence, we will replace equivariant constructible sheaves with a formalism that computes genuine equivariant $K$-theory: We consider the category of \emph{$K\!$-motives}

-which consists of modules over the $K$-theory spectrum in Hoyois' genuine equivariant stable motivic\footnote{Using motives is essential here.
-For $\op{KU}$-modules in the topological setting the shift $[2]$ acts as the identity and one could only obtain a $[2]$-periodic version of universal Koszul duality.} homotopy category, see \cite{hoyoisSixOperationsEquivariant2017,}. $K$-motives are defined for `nice enough' stacks $\Xx$ and admit six functors, see \cite{hoyoisCdhDescentEquivariant2020, khanGeneralizedCohomologyTheories2022}.
+which is the category of modules of the $K$-theory spectrum in Hoyois' genuine equivariant stable motivic\footnote{Using motives is essential here.
+For $\op{KU}$-modules in the topological setting the shift $[2]$ acts as the identity and one could only obtain a $[2]$-periodic version of universal Koszul duality.} homotopy category, see \cite{hoyoisSixOperationsEquivariant2017}. $K$-motives are defined for `nice enough' stacks $\Xx$ and admit six functors, see \cite{hoyoisCdhDescentEquivariant2020, khanGeneralizedCohomologyTheories2022}.
 For $\Xx$ smooth, the mapping space of the monoidal unit is the algebraic $K$-theory spectrum $K(\Xx).$

 For our purposes, the higher algebraic $K$-theory of the base field $k$ is irrelevant.
 We will hence work with \emph{reduced} $K$-motives $\DK(\Xx)$ which arise by modding out $K_{>0}(\Spec(k))$ from $\DKbig(\Xx)$, see \cite{eberhardtIntegralMotivicSheaves2023,eberhardtKmotivesSpringerTheory2024}.
 Most importantly, the ring $R$ arises as mapping space in the category of reduced $K$-motives on $\point/T$, We discuss $K$-motives and an extension to so-called linearly reductive ind-pro-stacks in \Cref{sec:kmotives}.